 FUNDING YOUR PHD

 The Department of French & Italian is committed to providing full funding to all graduate students.
 Students who accept our offer of admission therefore receive fellowships or assistantships that cover tuition and provide eligibility to enroll in excellent comprehensive health insurance and other benefits.
-Funding for Fall 2019 and beyond is projected to be guaranteed for a minimum of 5 years of study for students entering with a B.A., and a minimum of 4 years for those entering with an M.A.
+Funding for Fall 2024 and beyond is projected to be guaranteed for a minimum of 5 years of study for students entering with a B.A., and a minimum of 4 years for those entering with an M.A.
 Moreover, it has been our departmental practice to continue to offer funding beyond guarantee as possible for students in good academic standing.

-There are also fellowships available from several sources on campus each year, including the Chancellor’s fellowship, which starts at around $10,000 per semester.
+There are also fellowships available from several sources on campus each year, including the Chancellor’s fellowship, which starts at over $12,270 per semester.
 Advanced Opportunity Fellowships are also available to increase the racial and ethnic diversity of the graduate student population, as well as support economically disadvantaged and first generation college students.
 The department also offers a number of monetary awards every year, for academic performance and for teaching.
 Graduate students can also take advantage of our excellent exchange programs during the course of their study.